It seems that every new gadget these days has a camera built-in, so the smartwatch should be no exception, right?

 Has a lower RAM than previous devices

-It runs the same operating system as the Thor 5 series, Android 7.1.1, so the user interface of the device is mostly the same.
+It runs the same operating system as the Thor 5 series, Android 7.1.1, so the device’s user interface is mostly the same.
 The difference between the Thor 4 and Thor 5 is in the hardware.

 The Thor 4 Dual runs a lower spec processor and has less Ram at 1GB instead of 2GB.
 This might still seem impressive for a smartwatch, but factor in the full version of Android, and it won’t be the fastest.

-I recommend the Thor 4 Dual over the standard Thor 4 as it adds a second camera, giving you two 5MB cameras as opposed to one.
-All of the other specs remain the same as does the price tag so it seems like a worthwhile choice.
+I recommend the Thor 4 Dual over the standard Thor 4 as it adds a second camera, giving you two 5MB cameras instead of one.
+All of the other specs remain the same, as does the price tag, so it seems like a practical choice.